b-robotized/b_ctrldbox_commissioning/docs/SETUP_COMMMISSIONING.md

 #### Zenoh:
 ---
-b»controlled box uses **zenoh** as the middleware of choice due problems which DDS introduces with UDP multicast for discovery and transport, as well as its opaque and arcane configuration options.
+b-controlled box uses **zenoh** as the middleware of choice due problems which DDS introduces with UDP multicast for discovery and transport, as well as its opaque and arcane configuration options.

 We encourage you to try out zenoh for your workspace.
 To easily transition to zenoh, check out our [zenoh setup guide](./SETUP_ZENOH.md).